In this section

 Some children resist eating by disrupting mealtimes and refusing to sit at the table, throwing food, stealing food, crying and/or screaming.
 If this is the case with your child, a behavior related feeding issue may be the problem.

 Behavioral issues around food can sometimes be part of another feeding problem.
 Children’s Hospital of Wisconsin works with you and your family to assess your child’s eating habits.
 Our team may give your child a physical examination and run tests to rule out other health problems.
-If your child's issues are behavior-related, we work with you and your family to build a treatment plan that can include counseling and dietitian services.
+If your child's issues are behavior-related, we work with you and your family to build a treatment plan that can include counseling and dietician services.
 Learn more about our Psychiatry and Behavioral Medicine Program.

 There are more than a dozen tiny steps to the swallowing process.
 Children who have trouble swallowing (dysphagia) may need help from a speech-language pathologist.
 These providers understand the role the tongue and mouth play in swallowing and can help communicate with you to help correct it.